Symmetry-Aware Transformer-based Mirror Detection: Experiments

-To further analyze the effectiveness of each component, we visualize the prediction results of Swin-S, Dual-Path + SAAM, Dual-Path + CFDM, and our network SATNet in Fig.~\ref{fig:vis4}.
-Swin-S can provide the approximate location of the mirror, but is not sensitive to symmetry relationship, which demonstrates that current baselines can hardly model loose symmetry relationships.
+\textbf{Visualization results for the ablation study. } To further analyze the effectiveness of each component, we visualize the prediction results of Swin-S, Dual-Path + SAAM, Dual-Path + CFDM, and SATNet in Fig.~\ref{fig:vis4}.
+Swin-S can provide the approximate location of the mirror, but is not sensitive to symmetry relationships, which demonstrates that current baselines can hardly model loose symmetry relationships.
 Equipped with our attention module SAAM, the network can exclude the real-world object which shades the mirror from the mirror region, showing the ability of perceiving symmetry relationships.
 However, its prediction map is not precise enough, especially near the boundary of mirrors.
-In comparison to our SAAM, our decoder module CFDM refines the mirror boundary well, but it wrongly excludes the symmetry area in the mirror region.
+In comparison to our SAAM, our decoder module CFDM refines mirror boundaries well, but it wrongly excludes the symmetry area in the mirror region.
 Analogous to Swin-S, it cannot handle symmetry relationships well.
-Only with both two modules, our final network SATNet marks the mirror region correctly.
+Only with both two modules, SATNet marks the mirror region correctly.
 The visualization result is basically consistent with the corresponding effects of the components we expect.